RehanSaeed/rehansaeed.github.io/content/posts/2020/the-fastest-way-to-publish-a-nuget-package/index.md

 ![Build GitHub Action](./images/Build-GitHub-Action-1062x700.png)

 This resulted in a NuGet package being packaged up and pushed to GitHub packages.
+This is a nice place to store pre-release packages that you can use for testing.

 ![GitHub Packages](./images/GitHub-Packages-1062x551.png)

-The other `Release Drafter` GitHub action created a draft release for us.
+The other `Release Drafter` GitHub action created a draft release for us in GitHub releases.

 ![GitHub Releases](./images/GitHub-Releases-1062x600.png)